eboulanger/seaConnect--radFishComp/README.md

 For both a scatterplot is created.
-For the latter, a pie map with the posterior membership probabilities is created comparable to the ancestry pie maps created in `01-ADMIXTURE`, as well as a barplot of the posterior membership probabilities with individuals ordered by longitude.
+For the latter, a pie map with the posterior membership probabilities is created comparable to the ancestry pie maps created in `01-ADMIXTURE`, as well as a barplot of the posterior membership probabilities with individuals ordered by longitude within Mediterranean Sea Ecoregions.

+## 03a-dbMEM

+Following the [tutorial](https://github.com/laurabenestan/Moran-Eigenvector-Maps-MEMs) of L. Benestan.

+## 03b-AEM

-## 03-RDA
+## 03c-RDA

-Constrained ordination to infer if genetic structure is driven by certain environmental variables & look for signals of local adaptation.
+Constrained ordination to infer if genetic structure is driven by certain environmental and spatial  variables & look for signals of local adaptation.

 Environmental variables considered:
 - Sea Surface Salinity
 - Sea Surface Temperature
+- Chlorophyll a levels
 - habitat: substrate PC axes
 - geographic distance: dbMEMs (18 for D. sargus, 20 for M. surmuletus)
-- larval connectivity: AEMs   (97 for D. sargus and M. surmuletus)
+- larval connectivity: AEMs   (57 for D. sargus, 60 for M. surmuletus)

 We have too many potential explanatory variables so we'll go through several variable selection steps.
 - `compile_explanatory_vars.R` : run separate RDAs with dbMEMs or AEMs as expl variables.
-Use ordi2step to perform (forward?) variable selection.
+Use ordi2step to perform variable selection.
-- `run_rda_neutral|adaptive.R` : run RDA with previously selected dbMEMs and AEMs, as well as SST, SSS and habitat PCs.
+- `run_rda_neutral|adaptive.R` : run RDA with previously selected dbMEMs and AEMs, as well as SST, SSS, chl a and habitat PCs.